English

 Fourth and Fifth Forms – GCSE compulsory subject

-During the examination years, we try to make the study of English fun and creative through workshops, author visits, theatre trips and academic seminars from university professors.
+Even when teaching the examination years, we try to make the study of English fun and creative through workshops, author visits, theatre trips and academic seminars from university professors

 Lower and Upper Sixth Form – A Level optional subject